Mark Mothersbaugh: Other work

 Since Devo, Mothersbaugh has developed a successful career writing musical scores for film and television.
 In film, he has worked frequently with filmmaker Wes Anderson, scoring four of his feature films: Bottle Rocket (1996), Rushmore (1998), The Royal Tenenbaums (2001), and The Life Aquatic with Steve Zissou (2004).
 He composed for The Lego Movie (2014) and Thor: Ragnarok (2017).

+Mothersbaugh performing live with Devo in 2018.

 His music has been a staple of the children's television shows Rugrats, Beakman's World, Santo Bugito and Clifford the Big Red Dog.
 He wrote the new theme song for the original Felix the Cat show when it was sold to Broadway Video, some music for Pee-wee's Playhouse in 1986–1990 and the theme song for the Super Mario World TV series for DIC Entertainment in 1991.
 The character design for Chuckie on Rugrats was loosely based on him.
 Along with Bob Casale, he produced Heroes & Villains (2000), a soundtrack album with music inspired by The Powerpuff Girls.
 Mothersbaugh originally sought out to be the show's main composer, but his demo was rejected by creator Craig McCracken, who despite being a Devo fan, had concerns about his cartoon being pushed aside if a big feature film came to Mothersbaugh's production company.

 Mothersbaugh produces music for video games, including Sony's Crash Bandicoot and Jak and Daxter series (both music scores were created by Josh Mancell), and for EA Games' The Sims 2 (2004).
-This work is often performed with Mutato Muzika, the music production company he formed with several other former members of Devo including his brother, Bob Mothersbaugh.
+This work is often performed with Mutato Muzika, the music production company he formed with Devo members Bob Mothersbaugh and Bob Casale.
 Mothersbaugh composed the original score for Ratchet & Clank: Rift Apart (2021).

 Mothersbaugh at the 2024 Sundance Film Festival, at the premiere of the film Devo.